 Some facts about me:

-I was a puppeteer!
-Thats right.
-I performed all over the world.
+I used to be a puppeteer and performed all over the world.

-I lived in Glasgow and attended the very fancy Royal Conservatoire of Scotland.
+I lived in Glasgow and attended The Royal Conservatoire of Scotland.

 I have a very unique laugh.
 Some people say they can hear me from a mile away.

 My favorite food is rice pudding.